ON SALE NOW: Join the 3rd Annual Historic Homes Tour on April 19!

 United by Lee is launching a series of events in 2025-2026 to bridge divides, foster dialogue, and strengthen connections between these historically linked neighborhoods.

-November 8, 2025 | 10am-2:30pm | Frederick Douglass Neighborhood Resource and Recreation Center | REGISTRATION REQUIRED
+February 21, 2026 | 10am-2:30pm | Frederick Douglass Neighborhood Resource and Recreation Center

 From 10:00 AM to 2:30 PM, the Resilient Lee Youth Summit brings together students in grades 7-12 to explore history, leadership, and community building.
 Through interactive workshops, a gallery walk, leadership training, and creative activities, youth will discover why place matters, learn what it means to be a leader, and dream big about their neighborhoods.